temporal-lens-team/temporal-lens-server/protocols/PROCESS_COMM.md

     heap_data: Payload<HeapData>,
     plot_data: Payload<PlotData>,

+    //Log data; different as it can contain Strings of variable size
+    log_data_lock: SpinLock,      //A simple spin lock based on an AtomicBool
     log_data_count: u32,          //How many valid log messages are available in `log_data`
     log_data: [u8; LOG_DATA_SIZE] //Array of LogEntryHeader followed by `header.length` bytes of log message
 }